Prof. Dr. Sara Vieira-Silva

-Sara Vieira-Silva is an Associate Professor at the IMMH, University Medical Center, JGU Mainz and Adjunct Director at the Institute of Molecular Biology, Mainz.
+She is also associated to the Institute of Immunology, University Medical Center, JGU Mainz in Germany, and an the Institute of Molecular Biology, Mainz.

 Initially trained in biology (University of Lisbon, Portugal) and computational biology (PDBC, IGC, Portugal), she conducted a PhD thesis in microbial evolutionary genomics (UPMC), supervised by Eduardo Rocha at Institut Pasteur, Paris, France.